sirwart/ripsecrets/README.md

 ## Performance

-There were a few core decisions made in the design of `secrets` to optimize performance:

-1. Written in a compiled language.
-Interpreted programs have longer startup time than compiled ones, which becomes a high percentage of total runtime for commands that only run for a fraction of a second.

-2. Uses the fastest regex engine.
-The biggest bottleneck for secret scanning is looking for secret-like strings using a regex in a large number of files.
-This is a job that the excellent [ripgrep](https://github.com/BurntSushi/ripgrep) is specifically optimized to be the best at, so `secrets` was designed around using the `ripgrep` engine for parallel file walking and regex searching, down to being written in rust.

-3. A single pass on files.
-Other scanners use N different regexes for N different secret patterns that need to be checked, which means you have to run N passes on every file you're checking.
-This is very flexible and modular, but comes at a large cost to performance. `secrets` compiles all patterns as a single regex to get the most performance out of the underlying regex engine.
+The slowest part of secret scanning is looking for potential secrets in a large number of files.
+To do this quickly `secrets` does a couple of things:

+1. All the secret patterns are compiled into a single regex, so each file only needs to be processed once.

+2. This regex is fed to [ripgrep](https://github.com/BurntSushi/ripgrep), which is specially optimized to running a regex against a large number of files quickly.

+Additionally `secrets` is written in Rust, which means there's no interpreter startup time.
 To compare real world performance, here's the runtime of a few different scanning tools to search for secrets in the [Sentry repo](https://github.com/getsentry/sentry) on an M1 air laptop:

 | tool           | avg. runtime | vs. baseline |
 | -------------- | ------------ | ------------ |